 In the PALL and CALM clinical trials, the most common severe or life threatening adverse events resulted from CRS, prolonged cytopenia and neutropenic sepsis.
-Multiple patients have also died in these trials, including two deaths that were attributed to UCART19, as further described in our Annual Report under the heading "Business-Product Pipeline and Development Strategy-UCART19-Clinical Data".
+Multiple patients have died in these trials, including deaths that were attributed to UCART19.
 In the future, patients may experience additional adverse events related to the lymphodepletion regimen as well as UCART19, some of which may result in death.
 As we treat more patients with UCART19 in our clinical trials, new less common side effects may also emerge.

-As an anti-CD19 CAR T cell therapy, we expect ALLO-501 to cause similar toxicities as UCART19.
+As an anti-CD19 CAR T cell therapy, we expect ALLO-501 and ALLO-501A to cause similar toxicities as UCART19.
 Other of our allogeneic CAR T product candidates may also cause similar or worse toxicities.
 For instance, because ALLO-715 may require a higher dose than UCART19 and could be used in a more elderly patient population, it is possible that the risk of GvHD or other adverse events for ALLO-715 could be greater than UCART19.